 Next, I sampled the Sweet and Sassy sauce.

 “The Sweet and Sassy is just too sweet.”
 I thought immediately.
 “I don’t know how anyone could eat that, but if you like sweet, maybe that would be good for you.”

 I didn’t go back to that one.

 “The Hickory Heaven, it was a heavy, tomato ketchup-based product.
 You know, that’s just not for me.
 It was sweet — but not too sweet — and tangy and carried a smoky flavor.
-It is similar to the standard store-bought brands.
+It is similar to the standard store-bought brands or to Myron Mixon’s Hickory Honey BBQ sauce recipe.
 Being raised in SC, this isn’t the right fit.”

 Next, I sampled the Hot Momma.

 “The hot momma was probably my favorite,” I said.
 ‘It was pretty good in terms of its tanginess and the spice level, so that was good.
 If the vinegar pepper had had that level of spiciness, it would have been better.”